zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-inbound-x12-ftp/b2b-inbound-x12-ftp.md

 ##	Task	12: Testing the B2B Inbound Integration Scenario

 1. Navigate to Integrations.
 Selec the **OutboundEDI-XTP-Dell-Inc**.
-Select “Run” and click on **Test** which will open an Integration Test Console
+Select **Run** and click on **Test** which will open an Integration Test Console

-Let's use Oracle Integration Test Console to simulate a 810 Invoice EDI message from “Dell Inc” Supplier as per the Usecase described.
+Let's use Oracle Integration Test Console to simulate a 810 Invoice EDI message from **Dell Inc** Supplier as per the Usecase described.
 This integration accepts an Invoice XML and pushes and 810 Invoice EDI message into a specific directory provided in the xml payload.
 In a real world scenario typically an ERP application (ex.
 ERP Cloud or Netsuite) generates the Receivables Invoice and sends the Invoice document to Acme Corp

 2. Download [Dell Invoice XML](files/DellIncInvoice.xml).
 Copy the xml data and paste it in the body of the request console.
 Before Selecting Test modify the below elements in the supplied XML payload
 	-	InvoiceNumber – ex: XX-INV-DE-0299